 If you’re concerned about the height, Hunter Watson 52090 gives you three mounting positions; flush mount, angle mount, and standard mount.
 So, it’s up to the installer’s choice how it hangs it in the room.

 Performance wise, the Hunter Watson 52090 is not among the more powerful fans, as it offers an air flow capacity of 3516 CFM, but its WhisperWind motor offers noise-free operation round the year.
 Adding to its forward/reverse functionality, the ceiling fan comes with a limited lifetime warranty on the motor making it a solid value for the price.

 #5.
 Minka-Aire F843-DK, Wave Distressed Koa 52-Inch Ceiling Fan with Remote Control” orientation

 It’s not just about design and finish.
-Minka-Aire F843-DK offers 3 curved blades with an amazing 48-degree pitch.
-Credit goes to the design feature that provides the fan blades attain such a high pitch that the ceiling fan is able to generate 6585 CFM airflow capacity, even with three blades.
-Even with such long blades, the overall weight of the fan is 19 pounds which is one noteworthy factor.
+Minka-Aire F843-DK offers three curved blades with an amazing 48-degree pitch.
+Credit goes to the design feature that provides the fan blades attain such a high pitch that the ceiling fan can generate 6585 CFM airflow capacity, even with three blades.
+Even with such long blades, the overall weight of the fan is just 19 pounds.

 Minka-Aire Wave Distressed Koa F843-DK consumes 66 watts, which is just above a normal ceiling fans’ requirements, yet its energy consumption is as low as normal models.
 The ceiling fan is UL listed and comes with a lifetime warranty.

-Minka-Aire F843-DK might seem expensive, but when you consider its contemporary design, unmatched painted finish, and warranty, the price is something you can compromise on.
+Minka-Aire F843-DK might seem expensive, but when you consider its contemporary design, unmatched painted finish, and warranty, the price is reasonable for the value.
 Plus, the UL certification provides some long-term value.